edragoev1/pdfjet/README.md

 error: invalid linker name in argument '-fuse-ld=gold'

-I fixed this by installing the GCC:
+You can fix this by installing the GCC:

 sudo apt install gcc